-704.10 Chancellors may impose discipline for violations of University policies or campus regulations whether or not such violations are also violations of law, and whether or not proceedings are or have been pending in the courts involving the same acts.
-704.20 Each Chancellor may appoint faculty, student, or other advisory committees, or hearing officers, as specified in campus regulations, but the final authority for administration of student discipline rests with the Chancellor.
+Chancellors may impose discipline for violations of University policies or campus regulations whether or not such violations are also violations of law, and whether or not proceedings are or have been pending in the courts involving the same acts.

+Each Chancellor may appoint faculty, student, or other advisory committees, or hearing officers, as specified in campus regulations, but the final authority for administration of student discipline rests with the Chancellor.
-The UC Merced chancellor has delegated the administration of student discipline to the

-Office of Student Rights and Responsibilities within the Division of Student Affairs.

-- 704.30 A student, as defined in Section 50.1 of these Policies, at one campus of the University, who is accused of violation of University policies or campus regulations on another campus of the University or at an official function of that campus, shall be subject to the disciplinary procedures of either the former or the latter campus as an outcome of conferral between designees of both campuses.
-The imposition of any recommendations for disciplinary sanctions arising from these procedures must be reviewed and approved by both campuses before the sanctions are imposed. - 704.31 If an alleged violation of University policies occurs in connection with an official University wide function not on a campus, the student accused of the violation shall be subject to the disciplinary procedures of the campus at which the individual is a student, except in those cases in which the president directs otherwise. - 704.40 The loss of University employment shall not be a form of discipline under these Policies.
+The UC Merced chancellor has delegated the administration of student discipline to the Office of Student Conduct within the Division of Student Affairs.
+704.30 A student, as defined in Section 14.40 of these Policies , at one campus of the University, who is accused of violation of University policies or campus regulations on another campus of the University or at an official function of that campus, shall be subject to the disciplinary procedures of either the former or the latter campus as an outcome of conferral between designees of both campuses.
+The imposition of any recommendations for disciplinary sanctions arising from these procedures must be reviewed and approved by both campuses before the sanctions are imposed.
+704.31 If an alleged violation of University policies occurs in connection with an official Universitywide function not on a campus, the student accused of the violation shall be subject to the disciplinary procedures of the campus at which the individual is a student, except in those cases in which the President directs otherwise.
+704.40 The loss of University employment shall not be a form of discipline under these Policies .
 However, when student status is a condition of employment, the loss of student status will result in termination of the student's employment.
 This section is not intended to preclude the disclosure to other appropriate University officials of information relating to any student's conduct records if that information may be reasonably construed to have bearing on the student's suitability for a specific employment situation.
-This section is also not intended to preclude an employer from terminating a student's employment outside the disciplinary process. - 704.50 In imposing discipline other than Suspension or Dismissal, access to housing and health services shall not be restricted unless the act that occasioned the discipline is appropriately related to the restriction. - 704.60 If as a result of an official campus appeal it is determined that the student was improperly disciplined, the chancellor shall, if requested by the student, have the record of the hearing Page 62 of 83 sealed, and have any reference to the disciplinary process removed from the student's record.
+This section is also not intended to preclude an employer from terminating a student's employment outside the disciplinary process.
+704.50 In imposing discipline other than Suspension or Dismissal, access to housing and health services shall not be restricted unless the act that occasioned the discipline is appropriately related to the restriction.
+704.60 If as a result of an official campus appeal it is determined that the student was improperly disciplined, the Chancellor shall, if requested by the student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
 In such case, the record of the hearing may be used only in connection with legal proceedings.
-The chancellor also may take other reasonable actions to ensure that the status of the student's relationship to the University shall not be adversely affected.
+The Chancellor also may take other reasonable actions to ensure that the status of the student's relationship to the University shall not be adversely affected.
+704.70 The results of any disciplinary action by the University that alleged a forcible or nonforcible sex offense, as defined in 34 CFR $668.46(c)(7)$, must be disclosed to both the alleged offender and the alleged victim.
+The scope of information to be provided under this section shall be: (1) the University's final determination with respect to the alleged sex offense; and (2) any sanction that is imposed against the alleged offender.